thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/install/cluster/docker-compose-setup.md

 tbmq-upgrade-with-from-version,Before v2.1.0,markdown,resources/upgrade-options/docker-compose-upgrade-tbmq-with-from-version.md,/docs/{{docsPrefix}}mqtt-broker/install/cluster/resources/upgrade-options/docker-compose-upgrade-tbmq-with-from-version.md{% endcapture %}
 {% include tabs.html %}

+{% endif %}

 ## Generate certificate for HTTPS

-We are using HAproxy for proxying traffic to containers and for web UI by default we are using 80 and 443 ports.
+We are using HAproxy for proxying traffic to containers and for web UI.
+By default, we are using 80 and 443 ports.
 For using HTTPS with a valid certificate, execute these commands:

 ```bash